-Purple hazel is a truly ornamental shrub fruit tree.
+Purple hazel is a truly ornamental shrubby nut tree.

 It is critical that you plant 2 different varieties together to ensure fertilization and fruit-bearing.

 - This is an important step, so diligently follow our advice on planting shrubs.

 No pruning is needed, except for the first years to speed growth up.

 - Eliminate dead wood and branches over a decade old.

 If you wish to reduce the branches or even out the hazel tree’s bearing, wait for the blooming to end.

 The hazelnuts are ready to be harvested when the fruit detaches from the branch and falls to the ground.